 There is not perfect consistency in the use of the various labels for government agencies, but commissions generally engage in some form of business regulation.
 Also, there is a loose distinction drawn between staff agencies and line agencies.
 Staff agencies provide advice and assistance to the president and other executive branch officials, while line agencies have a set of specific responsibilities that they carry out.
 For example, the Office of Management and Budget is a staff agency; it provides the president with assistance in constructing his annual budget proposal.
 The Environmental Protection Agency is a line agency.
 It does more than provide advice; it is charged with setting and enforcing air and water quality standards.

-Some "independent agencies" just don't fit under one of the large executive departments.
+Why are some executive agencies "independent"?Some "independent agencies" just don't fit under one of the large executive departments.
 But others were made independent because Congress wanted to protect them from political manipulation.
 In particular, Congress wanted to make sure that future presidents could not administer an agency in ways contrary to Congress's intentions in creating the agency.

 Congress achieves this in several ways.
 For example, the founding legislation may require that agency officials represent both parties, or it may stagger the terms of these officials so that no president can appoint more than a few.
 In addition, Congress may specify the grounds for dismissal of an agency official.